-No coach of a USA fencer may coach against another USA fencer at any international competition.
+No coaching of any kind, including by a parent or guardian, is allowed when two fencers representing the USA are competing against each other.
 Furthermore, no National or designated Team USA coach may coach any athlete from another nation at an international competition in any bout, regardless of whether the foreign athlete is competing against a USA fencer.